futureworkz/elm-autocomplete/README.md

 update : Msg -> Model -> ( Model, Cmd Msg )
 update msg model =
     case msg of
-        OnAutocomplete autocompleteMsg ->
+        -- This is the main wire-up to pass Autocomplete Msg to Autocomplete state OnAutocomplete autocompleteMsg ->
             let
                 ( newAutocompleteState, autoCompleteCmd ) =